+33 (0)1 40 51 78 18

 La Baguette!

-So again, a very special term that cannot be easily thrown around, the French government has very specific guidelines for defining and regulating the beloved baguette.
+A very special term that cannot be easily thrown around, the French government has very specific guidelines for defining and regulating the beloved baguette.
 A ‘baguette’ must weigh between 250-300 grams, measure between 55 and 65 centimeters in length, and can only contain four ingredients: flour, salt, yeast, and water.
 Lastly, they are price-controlled in France.

 Considering their four ingredients, with no preservatives, their shelf-life tends to be short.
 So, if you don’t think you’re going to finish a whole baguette by the end of the day, don’t count on finishing it up tomorrow.
 Instead, ask for a demi-baguette: many boulangeries will be pleased to sell you half of a baguette.

-Despite the strict rules surrounding their production, baguettes can still vary quite a lot from baker to baker.
+Despite the strict rules surrounding their production, baguettes (traditions) can still vary quite a lot from baker to baker.
 Any true Parisian has their favorite place to buy baguettes, and the competition between bakeries can be fierce.
 Baguettes are such a serious topic that each year there is the Grand Prix de la baguette de tradition française de la Ville de Paris (Grand Prize for Traditional French Baguettes in the City of Paris – what a mouthful)!

 For example, the best baguette in Paris for 2023 was Au Levain des Pyrénées, located in the 20th arrondissement.
 What's more, you can find a map of all the winners for the last years just here